 5. So also, the tongue is a small member, and yet it makes great boasts.
 Behold, how great a forest a small fire sets ablaze!

-6. And the tongue is a fire, a world of unrighteousness.
+6. Indeed, the tongue is a fire, a world of unrighteousness.
 This is how the tongue is situated among our members, defiling the whole body and setting on fire the wheel of life, and it is set on fire by Gehenna.

 7. For every species of beasts, and birds, and reptiles, and creatures of the sea is tamed and has been tamed by the human species,